rsolorio/SoloPlayerH/README.md

 - grouping
   - If the song belongs to a larger category
   - ID3 mapping: TIT1 (content group description)
+  - This can be used to group tracks that belong to the same album
 - addDate
   - Full timestamp describing when the song was added to the collection
   - ID3 mapping: custom AddDate tag